ThugsFinance/cloiinkcoin.com/src/content/developers/docs/smart-contracts/anatomy/index.md

     mapping (address => uint) public balances;

     // Events allow for logging of activity on the blockchain.
-    // Ethereum clients can listen for events in order to react to contract state changes.
+    // Cloiinkcoin clients can listen for events in order to react to contract state changes.
     // Learn more: https://solidity.readthedocs.io/en/v0.5.10/contracts.html#events
     event Transfer(address from, address to, uint amount);